Leather weekender bag on a wooden floor

 Check Price

 Is it expensive?
 Yes.
 Will you buy it once and never think about weekend bags again?
 Also yes.
-The cost-per-use math works out in your favor within the first year if you travel even a few times.
+I’ve had mine for three years and the only thing that’s changed is the leather getting darker and softer.
+The cost-per-use math works out fast.

 What Goes in It